golemfoundation/wildland-client/Documentation/proxy.rst

 Proxy storage (experimental)
 ============================

-A *proxy storage* is a storage that is parametrized by another, "inner" storage.
+A *proxy storage* is a storage that is parametrized by another, "reference" storage.